kavia-common/manga-and-anime-tracker-40880-41074/koma_corner_frontend/README_APP.md

 If Supabase env vars are not set, the app runs fully in mock mode (catalog + in-memory ratings only).

 ## Pages
-- /               Home (catalog grid; redirects to /dashboard when authenticated)
+- /               Home (catalog grid only; same experience for anonymous and signed-in)
 - /dashboard      Personalized dashboard
 - /title/:id      Title detail (with rating, lists, favorite, recommendations)
 - /library        My Library (requires auth) with tabs